kyma-project/community/guidelines/releases-guidelines/02-release-process.md

     After adding new release jobs, remove the old ones.
 Remember to leave jobs for three latest releases.
 For example, during the preparation for the 1.4 release, add `pre-rel14` jobs and remove all `pre-rel11` jobs.
 Make sure that the only defined jobs are those with `pre-rel12`, `pre-rel13`, and `pre-rel14` prefixes.

-9. Merge the test-infra PR against current master
+9. Merge the PR to the current master branch.

 > **NOTE:** Before a release, make sure there is no mismatch between source code and `.yaml` files.
 All components are rebuilt from source code, which requires all Helm charts to be up to date.